Eliza-Hill/Eliza-Hill.github.io/_pages/about.md

 ---
 ## Background

-Eliza was born in Madrid, Spain, and lived there until she was 10 years old.
-She then moved to Colorado and has been there ever since.
-She can speak and write fluently in Spanish and loves to visit Spain whenever she can.
-Having lived in two different countries has given Eliza a unique perspective, and she enjoys learning about other cultures as well.
+Eliza was born in Madrid, Spain, and lived there until she was 10 years old, at which time she moved to Colorado.
+Eliza can speak and write fluently in Spanish and loves to visit Spain whenever she can.
+Having lived in two different countries has given Eliza a unique perspective and has really made her appreciate the value of different points of view.

 ## Education